-The region of Sichuan or Bashu in southwest China is located in the high reaches of the Yangtze River (or Chang Jiang), whose majority of the population lives in the fertile Sichuan Basin that is surrounded by magnificent mountains, and the climate there is warm and humid.
+The region of Sichuan or Bashu in southwest China is located in the high reaches of the Yangtze River (or Chang Jiang); most of the population lives in the fertile Sichuan Basin, surrounded by magnificent mountains, and the climate there is warm and humid.

-After the An-Shi Rebellion's outburst, Emperor Li Longji (685 — 762) fled there for its relatively enclosed and safe geology, later more people escaped there to avoid wars in chaotic times.
+After the An-Shi Rebellion's outburst, Emperor Li Longji (685 — 762) fled for its relatively enclosed and safe geology; later, more people escaped to avoid chaotic wars.

 Their arrival then brought more culinary arts into this region.

-Hence, since the Song Dynasty (960 — 1279), Sichuan Cuisine officially became an independent and influential regional cuisine of China, and today's Sichuan Cuisine was formed after chili pepper was introduced in the late Ming Dynasty (1368 — 1644).
+Hence, since the Song Dynasty (960 — 1279), Sichuan Cuisine officially became an independent and influential regional cuisine of China.
+Today's Sichuan Cuisine was formed after chili pepper was introduced in the late Ming Dynasty (1368 — 1644).

 Hot and Spicy Sichuan Dishes